jmarmorato/Intranet-Home-Page/README.md

 ### Branding

 The only branding built in at this point is the tab / window title (page_title), and the navbar title (header_text).
-These can be set to whatever stringd you want, however the header_text should be kept short if many drop down menus will be configured, as this can cause spacing issues.
+These can be set to whatever strings you want, however the header_text should be kept short if many drop down menus will be configured, as this can cause spacing issues.

 ### Weather Alerts (US only at this time)